Universal chaotic dynamics from Krylov space: Constant Lanczos coefficients

-Eq.~\eqref{ConstantLanczos} effectively describe the flat Lanczos coefficients in a chaos system at the $n\ll L$ limit.
+Eq.~\eqref{ConstantLanczos} effectively describes the flat Lanczos coefficients in a chaotic system at the $n\ll L$ limit.
 Since the wave function is initially localized at $n=0$, the short time evolution of the wave function as well as the Krylov complexity in a general system is effectively described by the first term of Eq.~\eqref{EhrenfestConstantLanczos}.